niklaslundberg/Arbor.Build/README.md

 ### Solution builder

-Arbor.X will scan for Visual Studio solution files .sln and build the solution with all configuration and platform combinations defined in the solution file.
+Arbor.Build will scan for Visual Studio solution files .sln and build the solution with all configuration and platform combinations defined in the solution file.

 ## NuGet